scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 `--color=auto`

-If the option is auto, this is a bit vague because the manual doesn't say anything about auto's behavior.
+If the option is `auto`, this is a bit vague because the manual doesn't say anything about `auto`'s behavior.

 ![](src/yuhang_lab3_11.png)

 ![](src/yuhang_lab3_10.png)

-In grep 3.8 (2022-09-02 stable), the prerequisite for coloring is that the terminal does not disable color output, and the standard output is linked to the terminal.
+In grep 3.8 (2022-09-02 stable), the prerequisite for coloring is that the terminal does not disable color output, and the standard IO is linked to the terminal.
 i.e. the output will only be colored when it is displayed in the terminal, using pipe and redirect will not.
 This option is optional and its default value is 2 (auto).